We Take Privacy Very Seriously

 WEBSITE PRIVACY PRACTICES

-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.
+If you are not someone located in the EU or Switzerland and have an unresolved privacy or data use concern that pertains solely to the website that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.
+Individuals located in the EU or Switzerland have additional rights under Privacy Shield and Safe Harbor which are listed below.

 Personally Identifiable Information (PII)